Daemon II Blackfyre

 Protector of the Realm (claimant)

-The Mystery Knight (Appears)|
+The Mystery Knight (appears)

-|An engrailed cross in gold with a golden fiddle in the first and third quarters, a golden sword in the second and fourth.|
+|Personal Arms||As John the Fiddler: an engrailed cross in gold with a golden fiddle in the first and third quarters, a golden sword in the second and fourth.|

-Daemon II Blackfyre was the third son of Daemon Blackfyre.
+Daemon II Blackfyre, also known as Daemon the Younger, was the third son of Daemon I Blackfyre.
 He used the alias John the Fiddler, a hedge knight, while traveling incognito through the Seven Kingdoms.
 He led the brief Second Blackfyre Rebellion.

 Character and Appearance